How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 Finally, you might come across the concept of Mark Off Your Own Price (MOYOP).
 This is a method where you set a full price for your product, and let users choose their own discount.
 The psychology of this is going to be subtly different than for PWYW.

 Here, you give the user your valuation of the product and invite them to agree or disagree.
-It can be a good alternative to offering a set price for a product, while also maximising income.
+It can be a good alternative to offering a set price for a product, while also maximizing income.

 Conclusion